XR-Studios/xr-studios.github.io/docs/content/unreal.md

                     - Song B Sequence (.uasset)
 - *Stage* folder: This folder contains all the technical assets related to the physical stage like LED Reference Geometry, Cameras, and Demo Content.
 You shouldn't need to modify anything in here.
     - Demo Scene: This contains a level and a sequence that contain reference objects to the Stage and the Cameras.
 Additionally, there are examples of different common XR content types.
-    - Stage A References: Meshes and 3D Objects exactly matching the XR Studios Stage A to help visualize the content's relation to the real world.
+    - Stage A References: Meshes and 3D Objects exactly matching the XR Studios Stage A to help visualize the content's relationship to the real world.
     - XR Cameras: A scene containing the cameras that will stream your content to the LED Stage.
 Add this as a sublevel to your content's level to gain access to the cameras.

 ## Creating Content with the Template